mnubo/kubernetes-py/README.md

 Kubernetes API bindings in Python.

-Run on our own on-prem and AWS Kubernetes clusters at `1.5.6`
+Run on our own on-prem and AWS Kubernetes clusters at `1.10.3`

+Also unit tested on :
+* Minikube at `1.10.0`
-Also unit tested on Google GKE clusters at `1.6.4`
+* Google GKE clusters at `1.6.4`

 Currently supported Kubernetes objects: